tuwilof/fitting/README.md

 API responses conforming to the blueprint: 16 (64.00% of 25).
 API responses with validation errors or untested: 9 (36.00% of 25).
 ```

+Also you will get errors in the file `fitting/errors`.

 ## Matchers